Gestational Trophoblastic Disease (GTD)

 If you have been diagnosed with GTD, your Cancer care team will discuss your treatment options with you.
 We will help you weigh the benefits of each treatment option against the possible risks and side effects.

-A surgeon may remove the tumour with a procedure called a dilatation and curettage (D and C).
+A surgeon may remove the tumour with a procedure called dilatation and curettage (D and C).
 In most cases, you can go home on the day of the procedure.

 In many cases, patients can have healthy pregnancies after treatment.